Introducing turtle graphics

 Here's an animated view of how the image was made (I added the turtle):

-Even with just these two instructions, the turtle can draw quite interesting things:
+Even with just these two instructions, you can make the turtle draw quite interesting things:

 using Luxor, Colors # hide